Thursday, December 30, 2010

 = mongoose on a hot [road].

-this situation is used for someone who is as fickle-minded as a mongoose on a hot surface.
+This situation is used for someone who is as fickle-minded as a mongoose on a hot surface.

 avatapte = in very hot [situation]